 Should I leave my 401(k) with my old employer, roll it over to a plan my new employer offers, or do something else entirely?

-I'm 52 years old and have $50,000 in a 401(k) from my old employer.
+I'm 52 years old and have $150,000 in a 401(k) from my old employer.
 I now work for an employer that provides a pension, to which 6% of my salary goes, but they also offer a 403(b) and a 457 plan.
 My current employer makes no contributions to any plan, and I can't contribute to my old 401(k) while it stays with my old employer.
 Should I leave my 401(k) where it is, roll it over to a plan my new employer offers, or do something else entirely?

 The main advantage of rolling the funds into an IRA is you will have more control over the investments and the costs of the account.
-Typical 403(b) and 457 plans are notorious for having high costs and often have very limited investment choices (including potentially only annuities).
-Many 401(k) plans are also similarly structured with limited investment choices, high cost funds, and high account fees.
-Check to see the investment choices and costs of your old 401(k) plan and your current employer's plans.
-If they are high or you have poor investment choices, consider rolling the funds into an IRA where you can have more investment choices and lower fees.
+Many 401(k) plans have limited investment choices, high cost funds, and high account fees; leaving participants with poor options and lower returns.
+403(b) and 457 plans are notorious for having high costs and often have very limited investment choices, including potentially only annuities.
+Check the investment choices and costs of your current employer's plans.
+If they are high or you have poor investment choices, consider rolling the funds into an IRA where you can choose better investments and enjoy lower fees.

 Rolling over to an IRA can also have the benefit of allowing it to be managed by a professional financial advisor, often at the same cost as what the old 401(k) was charging you.
 Research by Vanguard, Texas Tech University, Morningstar, and others have demonstrated that comprehensive advisors greatly increase investor returns over long periods, even after paying for their fees.
 (The research also shows advisors that only offer investment management struggle to improve investor returns.)